jpdevries/makeanico/README.md

 *Note: Sizes include header weight*

 Again, it is my understanding that given that the init script is only loaded as needed (if it passes the `doEnhancments` test) than in doesn't count.
-But I want to demonstrate that even if it does I calculate the weigh in at under 10kB.
+But I want to demonstrate that even if it does I calculate the weigh in at under&nbsp;10kB.

 ```html
 <script>